TYLERSFOSTER/bebop_lines/README.md

 ![banner](/images/line_on_staff_0.jpg)
 # Bebop Lines

-*Bebop Lines* is a Python package for generating and manipulating rising/falling systems of melodic cells.
+*Bebop Lines* is a Python package for generating and manipulating systems of moving melodic cells.
 It is a utility for creating long, musically meaningful chromatic phrases, i.e., for creating bebop-like melodic lines.

 The package uses methods closely related to the [*tone row*](https://en.wikipedia.org/wiki/Tone_row)-manipulating techniques of 20th century [*serialism*](https://en.wikipedia.org/wiki/Serialism), based on permutation of the order of notes in chromatic scales.